PostHog/posthog.com/contents/blog/product-survey-questions.md

  - Explainers
 ---

-Product surveys help you understand what users are thinking and feeling.
-Getting to these thoughts and feeling require you to ask great questions.
+Product surveys help you understand what users are thinking and feeling, but they're useless if you don't ask the right questions.
+In this guide, we'll cover:

-To help you do this, this post goes over the importance of goals for product survey questions, the principles of great questions, question examples, the question real companies ask, and how to use responses.
+1. How to set product survey goals
+2. How to write good product survey questions
+3. Example product questions you can use
+4. How Amazon, Stripe, and Uber use surveys
+5. Using surveys to find product-market fit

 > **Want to run surveys?** See our tutorial on [how to create custom surveys](/tutorials/survey) with options like open text, multiple choice, or custom components.

-## Start with a goal for your product survey
+## Why are you running a product survey?

-Like an [A/B test](/blog/ab-testing-guide-for-engineers), you should start your product survey process with a goal in mind.
-A product survey, by definition, has a goal related to the product.
-This could include improving a feature, prioritizing feature futures, or optimizing critical flows.

-Because surveys provide open, qualitative feedback from users, goals don’t need to be specific.
-For example, they don’t need to be a single metric you aim to improve.
-The goal of an individual survey should align with broader goals for a product and ultimately work towards improving it.
+It's tempting just to ask "What do you think of our product?" and go from there, but you won't get useful responses that way.
+Like [successful A/B tests](/blog/ab-testing-guide-for-engineers), product surveys need a goal, such as improving a feature, optimizing critical flows, or guiding your product roadmap.

+Unlike A/B tests, however, survey goals don’t need to be specific – i.e. improving a single metric.
+Surveys provide open, qualitative feedback from users, so it's more important to align your survey goal with your broader product or company goals.

-Having a goal enables you to decide how the survey runs and who it targets.
-For example, if the goal is to improve the onboarding flow, it should run soon after users complete the flow.
-It shouldn’t run for long-time users who completely forget about the onboarding process or went through an entirely different process.
+Setting a goal also helps you to decide how the survey runs and who it targets.
+If your goal is to improve an onboarding flow, for example, your survey should:

+1. Run soon after users complete the flow
+2. Exclude long-time users who won't remember it

+This ensures you only ask people who've recently completed the flow, who will have it fresh in their minds.

 ![Onboarding](../images/blog/product-survey-questions/onboarding.png)

-### Targeting users

-To accurately target users for your goal, you need a way to send the survey to specific users directly.
-Sending a link to every user is not an accurate way of running a product survey.

-The nice part about PostHog's [surveys feature](/docs/surveys/manual) is that connects to the user identification you've already set up.
-This means you can target users based on their properties and connect survey responses to usage data.
+Targeting users using PostHog's [surveys feature](/docs/surveys/manual) is easy because it connects to any user identification you've already set up for product analytics.
+This means you can target users based on their properties, connect survey responses to real usage data, and session replays of those same users using your product.

-## Principles of great product survey questions
+## How to write good product survey questions

-Once you have your goal, the next step is crafting your question.
-A good question helps you get the responses required to progress toward the goal.
-Asking a bad question prevents you from doing this and might hurt you by hiding the truth.

-To help you craft a good question, here are some principles to remember:
+Once you have your goal, it's time to write your question(s).
+These are the five principles of good survey questions:

-- **Don’t ask questions you know the answer to.** Get insights from analytics if you can.
-For example, you can tell how often someone uses your product or feature by looking at usage metrics.
+1. **Don’t ask questions you know the answer to.** You can tell how often someone uses your product or feature by looking at usage metrics, so don't ask them.
+Get insights from analytics if you can.

-- **Be specific.** When you ask specific questions, you get specific answers.
-For example, "How was onboarding?" or "Any feedback?" leads to general responses or non-answers.
+2. **Be specific.** Specific questions create specific answers.
+"How was onboarding?" or "Any feedback?" leads to general responses or non-answers.
 "What about the onboarding process was confusing?" leads to specific feedback.

-- **Avoid leading users.** Your opinion can corrupt the true feelings of your users, and make results inaccurate.
-For example, "What do you love about our product?" likely gets positive responses.
+3. **Avoid leading questions.** Your opinion can corrupt the true feelings of your users, and make results inaccurate.
+"What do you love about our product?" will likely generate positive responses.
 Use subjective language instead, such as "How do you use our product?"

-- **Respect your users.** Ask questions at the right time, keep surveys short, and make it easy to respond.
+4. **Respect your users.** Ask questions at the right time, keep surveys short, and make it easy to respond.
 A top complaint about surveys is their length.
 Ask users for permission to follow up.

-- **Use an appropriate format for your survey question.** Make it easy for the user to answer.
-For example, don’t use an open text box for a question you expect to be a yes or no. Avoid asking repeated multiple open text questions in a row.
+5. **Use an appropriate format** Make it easy for the user to answer.
+Dn’t use an open text box for a question you expect to be a yes or no. Avoid asking repeated multiple open text questions in a row.

 ## Product survey question examples

-With those principles in mind, here are examples of product survey questions as inspiration.
-We broke them down into four categories based on the type of goals they help achieve.

 ![Surveys](../images/blog/product-survey-questions/surveys.png)

+With those principles in mind, here are some example product survey questions as inspiration.
+We've broken them down into four categories based on the type of goals they help achieve.

 ### 1. Usage